M5 bomb trailer: Survivors

-There are five known examples in museums, two of which have been restored (one at the Imperial War Museum Duxford, UK and one at the National Museum of the United States Air Force in Dayton, Ohio).
-Two more are undergoing restoration, one at the Carolinas Aviation Museum in Charlotte, North Carolina, and one at the Yankee Air Museum.
-Both are in need of a complete overhaul.
+There are six known examples in museums, two of which have been restored (one at the Imperial War Museum Duxford, UK and one at the National Museum of the United States Air Force in Dayton, Ohio).
+Three more are undergoing restoration, one at the Carolinas Aviation Museum in Charlotte, North Carolina, one at Planes of Fame Air Museum in Chino, California, and one at the Yankee Air Museum.
+The three are in need of a complete overhaul.
 The Collings Foundation (Stow MA USA) also has three unrestored M5's.
-Others are in private Historic Military Vehicle (HMV) collectors hands around the USA and the world.
+Others are in private Historic Military Vehicle (HMV) collectors hands around the US and the world.